practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Scala/Running and building Scala programs - baby steps/(E) Working with simple build tool to create a standalone program (Scala native) in Linux/README.md

 **The executable** can now be found in sub directory _\<project root dir\>/target/scala-3.6.4/_ with file name **\<project name\>**

-Run it in the second Terminal (so still keep the sbt running in the first Terminal):
+Run it in the second terminal (so still keep the sbt running in the first terminal):

 _\<project root dir\>/target/scala-3.6.4$_ ./\<project name\>